Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 The MOSE barriers are activated and are raised when an extremely high tide is predicted.
 MOSE hasn’t prevented all cases of acqua alta, because the barriers are only raised when an extreme high tide is forecast – and if the forecast is wrong, they may not be raised in time.

 Some of the worst flooding occurs in Piazza San Marco and the incredible Basilica.
-The city has recently started using glass barriers to stop the flooding in the Basilica.
+The city also uses glass barriers to stop the flooding in the Basilica.

 In December in Venice, my favorite activities include window-shopping and making evening rounds for cicchetti (Venice’s version of tapas).